-Understanding both our own emotions and other people’s can help us to build healthier, deeper relationships, and create a more fulfilling life.
-There are many more benefits too.
+Understanding both our own and other people’s emotions can help us build healthier, deeper relationships and create a more fulfilling life.
+There are many more benefits, too.

 Ultimately, using the emotion wheel can help us to become the best versions of ourselves and bring more joy to the world.

 Let’s take a look at how to use the emotion wheel.
 First, take a step back and observe your emotion.
 Take a moment to accept how you feel without judgment.
 Then, look at the emotion wheel and use it to categorize your emotion.
 Having a diagram like this can help to make it easier for you to identify and define it.

 Once you’ve identified the emotion, take a deeper look at it.
 Examine the emotion more closely and ask yourself questions such as “What is the emotion’s intensity?
 Is it fleeting or sustained?
 How long have I been feeling it?”
 This enables you to understand the emotion in greater detail.

 The next step is to consider the cause of the emotion.
 What was happening when you first noticed the emotion?
 Is it something that’s happened before or a new experience?
 Look for patterns and see if a particular emotion is connected to certain events or situations.
 Understanding the emotion trigger can help you to manage the emotion more effectively and be better prepared for similar situations in the future.

 Lastly, once you’ve identified the emotion, it’s important to consider if you want to take action or not.
 Do you think you could be responding in a different way?
 Is there something you can do to manage the emotion, or is it best for you to just let it be?
 For example, if you’re feeling sad, is there something you can do to make yourself feel better, or do you just need to sit with the emotion and let it pass?